cihanandac/cihanandac/README.md

 I'm a Software Developer based in Berlin, currently at [der Freitag](https://www.freitag.de).
 I enjoy building and fixing things.
-Working across the entire stack—from infrastructure and APIs to user interfaces.
+Working across the entire stack from infrastructure and APIs to user interfaces.

 ### 🛠 Tech Stack Overview (Not limited to)